 Creating a website for your startup business seems like a pretty straightforward process.
 All you need to do is create the basics of a business website, add texts, colors, your branding elements, and all the necessary components and you’re good to go, right?
 Well, not quite.

 If you want to build an effective website, you’ll need to consider many factors, such as your target market and conversion goals (among others), on top of designing your site for usability and functionality.
+Additionally, it’s important to keep in mind that startup customer service is a key element, so make sure to include a clear and easy-to-find service section or contact information in the website.

 The good news is, we’re here to help with these five crucial web design tips and tricks you should know to create a high-converting website for your startup business.